 The last three years prior to retirement, I was asked to transfer to UC Irvine to help establish that campus’s presence in online course delivery.
 Intellectual property concerns surfaced again at Irvine and I began considering mediation as both a solution and a post retirement career.

 My previous HR and FMCS mediation experience exposed me to the advantages mediation offers for dispute resolution and I pursued and completed over 250 hours of formal ADR training.
-I am now an accomplished TN “Rule 31 Listed”, non-attorney mediator focused on workplace, intellectual property, family, and civil disputes, authorized to practice in California (DRPA 2002) and Tennessee (2009).
+I am now an accomplished TN “Rule 31 Listed”, non-attorney mediator focused on workplace, intellectual property, higher education faculty, family, and civil disputes, qualified to practice in California (DRPA 2002) and Tennessee (2009).
 I also hold an appointment with the U.S. Department of Defense as an Ombudsman/Mediator for employers and service members disputing employment status following deployment with the National Guard or Reserve.
 In 2015, I was appointed Campus Mediator for Meharry Medical College here in Nashville.

 B.A.
 Sociology, Dillard University, New Orleans, LA